 Take things slowly as your body adapts to strength training, and focus on mastering excellent form – especially with the barbell squat and deadlift.

 Ogechi Akalegbere has a blog, gechmeifyoucan.com, and a YouTube channel, where she chronicles her training and other passions.
-Ogechi has a newly launched apparel business, Adaeze Designs: creating clothing that inspires.
+Ogechi has an apparel business, Adaeze Designs: creating clothing that inspires.

 Lorra Garrick is a former personal trainer certified through the American Council on Exercise.
 At Bally Total Fitness she trained women and men of all ages for fat loss, muscle building, fitness and improved health.